 Admittedly, that only made the experience better for me since everything made me feel very tense and stressed – the main goal of a horror game.

 When successfully escaping the enemies, Mina can recharge her health with items she either found or bought with money she finds around the environment.
 These items are essential as the player has to be careful with every step since it’s not easy to spot the enemy in the dark halls – they will most certainly see Mina, even if you’re not paying attention and spot them lurking in the darkness!
 The key mechanic here is to pay attention to the enemies footsteps as she’s an evil demonic woman who is luckily wearing high heels which gives you an early warning that she’s nearby.
 It may have been hard for me to spot just how ‘near’ she was, but it gave me a hint that I should be careful and maybe go into hiding, rather than running around blindly.

 Something I really liked is that the location you walk around changes the further into the game you get.
 So, Mina doesn’t only walk around in the school, she also finds herself in other buildings outside the school which are just as creepy.
 This begins to change the simple fetch-quest nature as it means that she now has to find a new map for navigation, due to being in an unfamiliar location.
-You see, with the map the player can see all rooms and staircases – a feature which greatly helps with finding your way to the next quest and plan your escape when being chased.
+You see, with the map the player can see all rooms and staircases – a feature that greatly helps with finding your way to the next quest and plan your escape when being chased.
 The convenient thing here is that the map also shows saving points or when there is an obstacle Mina can’t go through.

 At times, the player has to think outside of the box as well since dialogue plays an important role within some quests, so careful reading is necessary to complete certain tasks – although it’s quite obvious where Mina has to head next if you have the maps.